rperez2021/DevNotes/vault/devnotes.azure.ai.machine-learning.md

 ### Normalizing Values

 When training a machine learning model, it is sometimes possible for larger values to dominate the resulting predictive function, reducing the influence of features that on a smaller scale.
 Typically, data scientists mitigate this possible bias by normalizing the numeric columns so they're on the similar scales.

+### Computer Vision

+Computer vision is one of the core areas of artificial intelligence (AI), and focuses on creating solutions that enable AI applications to "see" the world and make sense of it.

+Of course, computers don't have biological eyes that work the way ours do, but they are capable of processing images; either from a live camera feed or from digital photographs or videos.
+This ability to process images is the key to creating software that can emulate human visual perception.

+Some potential uses for computer vision include:

+- **Content Organization**: Identify people or objects in photos and organize them based on that identification.
+Photo recognition applications like this are commonly used in photo storage and social media applications.
+- **Text Extraction**: Analyze images and PDF documents that contain text and extract the text into a structured format.
+- **Spatial Analysis**: Identify people or objects, such as cars, in a space and map their movement within that space.

+To an AI application, an image is just an array of pixel values.
+These numeric values can be used as features to train machine learning models that make predictions about the image and its contents.

+To use the Computer Vision service, you need to create a resource for it in your Azure subscription.
+You can use either of the following resource types:

+- **Computer Vision**: A specific resource for the Computer Vision service.
+Use this resource type if you don't intend to use any other cognitive services, or if you want to track utilization and costs for your Computer Vision resource separately.
+- **Cognitive Services**: A general cognitive services resource that includes Computer Vision along with many other cognitive services; such as Text Analytics, Translator Text, and others.
+Use this resource type if you plan to use multiple cognitive services and want to simplify administration and development.

 ## Cheat Sheet